Most leaders like to believe their success is a result of their fantastic work ethic, flawless execution, and drive. And that's often true!

 Instead of acting hastily to make decisions, approach your team first and ask for their perspective.
 What do they think about the situation?
 What would they do and why?

-Only then are you in the best position to make a better, informed decision.
+Only then are you in the best position to make a better, informed decision that really harnesses the brains and power of the people who are there to help you.

 Manage Scope, Not the Details